f-keys/Windows-Active-Directory-Hacking/README.md

 also make sure to install Active directory certificate services for other attacks that will considered for other attacks later

-2. SMB Relay attacks

-Requirement for SMB relay attack to occur
-SMB signing is not enforced on the target machine (unsigned SMB makes relaying possible).

-The relayed account must have sufficient privileges on the target (e.g., an administrator) — otherwise the attacker’s access will be limited.

-from the responder setting (/etc/responder/Responder.conf), switch off SMB and HTTP flag then run the command Sudo responder -I eth0 -ldwPv - (what does this command do) impacket-ntlmrelayx -tf target.txt -smb2support then trigger an event by pointing the attacker IP from the Victim's windows PC

-SMB relay attacks mitigation
-a. enable smb signing on all devices
-b. disable NTLM authentication
-c. account tiering
-d.
-Local admin restriction

 Different ways of gaining shell access
 1. Throught metaspolit.
 There is a module called psexec